BuyMeTicketTeam/FindMeTicket/README.md

 ````
 3. Update Environment Variables

-The application requires API keys for proper functionality.
 You need to provide these API keys in environment files.
-Navigate to the main project directory and locate two environment files:
+Set values in next files:

-* frontend/.env
+* frontend/.env.docker
-* src/main/resources/.env
+* src/main/resources/.env.docker
 4. Run Docker Compose
 ````
 docker-compose up
 ````
-This command will build and start the Docker containers defined in the docker-compose.yml file.
+This command will build and start the Docker container.

 ## Authors